Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Proof of Main Results

-In this subsection we prove our second main estimate in the right-handside of Lemma \ref{evolutionlocal}, say the time derivative of the local relative entropy.
+In this subsection we prove our second main estimate on the right-hand side of Lemma \ref{evolutionlocal}, say the time derivative of the local relative entropy.
 Thanks again to the non-positive dissipation term, we only need to control the rest terms, which we recall

-\textbf{Step 1: Estimate of $J_1$.} The first self-contained term $J_1$ is similar as the quantity that we estimate in the previous subsection.
+\textbf{Step 1: Estimate of $J_1$.} The first self-contained term $J_1$ is similar to the quantity that we estimate in the previous subsection.
 Using again the integration by parts with $K=\nabla \cdot V$ where

 is bounded, we eliminate the singularity and obtain